couchbase/n1k1/README.md

 vars.
 Non-lazy lines are emitted as-is, as they are "early bound".

-- 3: Finally, the n1k1 compiler, which uses that generated n1k1/n1k1_compiler package, will takes user input of a N1QL query-plan (the same query-plan used by the interpreter in step #1 above).
-And, the n1k1 compiler can emit *.go code that can efficiently execute that query-plan.
+- 3: Finally, the n1k1 compiler, which uses that generated n1k1/n1k1_compiler package, will take the user's input of a N1QL query-plan and will emit *.go code (or possibly other languages) that can efficiently execute that query-plan.
+The user's input query-plan is the same query-plan tree that's used by the interpreter from step
+#1 above, as all this stuff was "born" originally from that
+interpreter.

 ------------------------------------------
 TODO...